Seneca-ICTOER/OPS245-db/docs/A-Labs/lab7.md

 **Perform the following steps:**

-1. For this section, you will be using your **debhost** and **deb1** VMs.
+1. For this section, you will be using your **debhost** and your **deb1** VM.
-2. Switch to your debhost VM, open a terminal and remain logged in as a regular user.
+2. Switch to your debhost, open a terminal and remain logged in as a regular user.
 3. Issue the following command to connect to your **deb1** VM:

 ```bash